oracle/node-oracledb/doc/api.md

 SQL and PL/SQL statements may contain bind parameters, indicated by colon-prefixed identifiers or numerals.
-These indicate where separately specified values are substituted when the statement is executed.
-Bind variables can be used to substitute data but not the text of the statement.
-Bind parameters are also called bind variables.
+These indicate where separately specified values are substituted in a statement when it is executed, or where values are to be returned after execution.

+IN binds are values passed into the database.
+OUT binds are used to retrieve data.
+IN OUT binds are passed in, and may return a different value after the statement executes.

 Using bind parameters is recommended in preference to constructing SQL or PL/SQL statements by string concatenation or template literals.